eltos/PasteIntoFile/README.md

 ## About

-A Windows desktop application to paste clipboard contents into files and copy file contents to the clipboard via the context menu
+A Windows desktop application to paste clipboard contents directly into files and copy file contents to the clipboard via the context menu or hotkey